h2oai/wave/website/docs/pages.md

 `site` is a dictionary-like object.

-To reference the current site from within a Q app, use `q.app`.
+To reference the current site from within a Q app, use `q.site`.

 ```py
 async def serve(q: Q):